asdf-format/asdf/docs/asdf/developer_overview.rst

 **validate_type:** Used to deal with date strings

-(I'd suggest we rename the above to be more descriptive of the action than where they  are stuck in the validation machinery; e.g., ``set_propertyOrder``)
+(It may make sense to rename the above to be more descriptive of the action than where they  are stuck in the validation machinery; e.g., ``set_propertyOrder``)

 **validate_fill_default:** Set the default values for all properties that have a